MoPj/assess/README.md

-This is my FlatironSchool ruby assessment project
+This is my ruby assessment project